 Office of the Superintendent

 Prior to joining the central office leadership team in JPS, Dr. Murray served as a building principal at every level – elementary, middle, and high.
-With each appointment he was able to increase performance at each school.
-Under his leadership, Murrah High School achieved a placement among the top 500 schools nationwide on U.S. News and World Reports List of Top High Schools in America.
+With each appointment, he was able to increase performance at each school.
+Under his leadership, Murrah High School achieved a place among the top 500 schools nationwide on U.S. News and World Reports List of Top High Schools in America.
 The school was recognized nationally for academics two of the five years that Dr. Murray was principal.

 Dr. Murray has completed a Bachelor of Science degree in Elementary Education, a Master of Science degree in Educational Administration, and a Doctor of Philosophy degree in Educational Leadership and Supervision from Jackson State University.
 He also has completed Harvard University's Principals Institute and National Institute for Urban Leaders.

 Highlights of his accomplishments as Chief Academic Officer of High Schools include:

 - Developing the Academies of Jackson initiative in partnership with Alignment Jackson which led to the formation of small learning communities within high schools to better serve students' specific needs.